-- five (5) members from the Bay County Commission - five (5) members from the Panama City Commission - two (2) members from the Callaway City Commission - two (2) members from the Lynn Haven City Commission - two (2) members from the Panama City Beach City Council - one (1) member from the Parker City Council - one (1) member from the Springfield City Commission - one (1) member from the Mexico Beach City Council.
+- Five (5) members from Escambia County Commission - Five (5) members from Pensacola City Council - Five (5) members from Santa Rosa County Commission - One (1) member from Gulf Breeze City Council - One (1) member from Milton City Council - One (1) member from Baldwin County Commission - One (1) member from Orange Beach City Council - Non-voting members: One (1) ALDOT representative and one (1) FDOT representative

 The TPO maintains several additional agreements.
 The Transportation Planning Funds Joint Participation Agreement (PL) was updated and executed in May 2022.
-This agreement specifies the requirements for and process of receiving federal planning funds (PL) from Florida.
-The agreement is signed by the TPO and Department of Transportation.
+This agreement specifies the requirements for and process of receiving federal planning funds (PL) from Florida and Alabama.
+The agreement is signed by the TPO and Departments of Transportation.
 The new Consolidated Planning Grant Agreement is scheduled to be approved by May 2024.
 The new funding agreement will include all FHWA funds used by the TPO.